tidelabs/tidext/bindings/python/api.md

 ### async extrinsic_cost(): int

 Gets the cost (gas fee) of the extrinsic on-chain.
-It is always in TIFI.
+It is always in TDFY.

 ### async submit_signed_extrinsic(extrinsic: str): bytearray